 April – December 2016

-Group Ranch officials who had engaged in the illegal land acquisition have been suspended, and a peaceful change of leadership is underway.
+The Group Ranch officials who had engaged in the illegal land acquisition have been suspended, and a peaceful change of leadership is underway.
 Accused Ranch officials have surrendered their titles to at least 700 acres of land.
-This has had significant impact on communities’ livelihoods: the suspended Ranch chairman surrendered 3 title deeds to 200 acres of public utility land, including a school, commercial center, and water point.
+This significantly impacted the communities’ livelihoods: the suspended Ranch chairman surrendered 3 title deeds to 200 acres of public utility land, including a school, commercial center, and water point.

 This move ensured access to education for future generations of the Group Ranch, and set a national precedent for the Land Commission to defend the collective rights of pastoralist communities.